 Your gut (gastrointestinal tract) is the tube that starts at your mouth, and ends at your bottom (anus).

-The upper gut includes the gullet (oesophagus), stomach and first part of the small intestine (duodenum).
-Food passes down the oesophagus into the stomach.
+The upper gut includes the gullet (oesophagus), stomach and first part of the gut (small intestine) known as the duodenum.
+Food passes down the gullet into the stomach.
 The stomach makes acid which is not essential but helps to digest food.
 After being mixed in the stomach, food passes into the duodenum, to be digested.

 Some types of bleeding from the upper gut